 - Liaise with AHN regarding any concerns or difficulties.

 - Notify AHN of any change of circumstances in the household.

-- Be responsive to the cultural differences and beliefs of the homestay student by allowing the student to continue familiar cultural practices without criticism.
+- Be responsive to the cultural differences and beliefs of the homestay Guest by allowing them to continue familiar cultural practices without criticism.